 - Before beginning a HRGP application, applicants must proactively work with DNR’s Division of Historic Preservation and Archaeology (DHPA) to secure a Certificate of Approval.
 Instructions to do so are provided below and on the DHPA website.

 - Please watch the webinar here.
 For any follow up questions on HRGP, please contact your OCRA Community Liaison.

 In 2018, Mark Banschbach was awarded a $100,000 grant to preserve the Speakman House (shown above).
 Located in Aurora, the Greek Revival residence has 17 rooms stretching across 7,000 square feet.
 In 1846, Stephen Speakman built the house on the banks of Laughery Creek, overlooking the Ohio River.
 The property is planned to be a social gathering place to host tours, special events and possibly a bed and breakfast.

-The lead applicant must be able to show title/ownership upon grant award and will certify this is available upon application.
+- The lead applicant must be able to show title/ownership upon grant award and will certify this is available upon application; and

 Project Eligibility and Ineligibility